berteodosio/serie-mesmo/README.md

 # Série Mesmo
-"Série Mesmo" is an application developed is a sample application that loads TV Shows from https://www.themoviedb.org/ and displays the 20 most popular TV shows: https://www.themoviedb.org/tv/.
+"Série Mesmo" is a sample Android Application that loads TV Shows from https://www.themoviedb.org/ and displays the 20 most popular.

 Among the displayed data, one can find
 * Show info (summary, genres, details, list of seasons)